Blues vs. Golden Knights: Betting Trends, Odds, Advanced Stats

 Blues Betting Insights

-- The Blues have been listed as an underdog 15 times this season, and won seven, or 46.7%, of those games.
+- This season the Blues have been an underdog 16 times, and won eight, or 50.0%, of those games.

-- This season St. Louis has won two of its six games when it's the underdog by at least +155 on the moneyline.
+- St. Louis is 5-6 this season when entering a game as an underdog by +125 or more on the moneyline.

 Blues vs Golden Knights Additional Info